The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Travel Tips for your Athens, Greece Trip

-Now that we have thoroughly covered what to see and do in Athens, we have some travel tips that will help when planning your trip.
+Now that we have covered what to see and do in Athens, we have some honest advice that will help when planning your trip.

 What To Do for Tickets and Passes

-One of the biggest concerns when planning a trip to Athens, Greece is deciding which tickets to buy for the major sights.
+One of the biggest concerns when planning an Athens trip is deciding which tickets to buy for the major sights.
 We our outlining the top options.

 Acropolis Only, No Tour